 This classroom management program shifts the discipline paradigm from controlling student behavior through rewards and punishment to managing and motivating students by building self-esteem and helping all students make better choices.
 The goal is student growth-academically, socially, and psychologically.
 As part of the course, students will learn over 50 strategies to use the moment misbehavior occurs and increase student achievement.
 EDIN 573/Technology With Ease: Enhancing the Modern Classroom Focus on keeping ahead of the technological curve, regardless of your initial comfort working with technology.
 This course is designed to increase confidence in integrating technology using emerging web applications.
 Explore the use of educational technology to facilitate student learning and have students become digitally prepared for the 21st century.
 Question previously conceived notions about content creation, delivery, storage, and assessment, while stretching existing teaching methods to adapt to changing student needs.
 NOTE: A laptop with WiFi capability is required.
-EDIN 570/Differentiated Instruction 2 cr The focus of this course is to provide a framework for designing effective instruction for all students using differentiated instruction (DI).
-Participants will investigate the theoretical background, rationale, and principles of differentiated instruction and translate them to their classroom settings.
-Course instruction will include modeling of DI principles and strategies.
+EDIN 570/Differentiated Instruction 3 cr.